 CDM Academic Success Center.
 The recommendation should include your full name, student ID number, and the bachelor's and master's degrees you wish to combine.

-Bachelor of Arts in Professional Studies with a major in Computing joint degree programs between CDM and the School for New Learning are eligible for this program.
+Bachelor of Arts in Professional Studies with a major in Computing joint degree programs between CDM and the School of Continuing and Professional Studies (formely SNL) are eligible for this program.
 Interested students who meet the admission criteria for a combined degree should contact

 - Cumulative GPA and course grades will be reviewed after each Autumn, Winter, and Spring Quarter